CERTCC/Vultron/docs/process_models/rm/index.md

 ### RM State Transitions

+A Participant's RM process begins when the Participant receives a report.
 The actions performed in the RM process represent the allowed state transitions in the corresponding DFA.

--   A Participant's RM process begins when the Participant receives a report.

-!!! note ""
-    Participants SHOULD _close_ reports that require no further work (e.g., those that have been in _Invalid_ or _Deferred_ for some length of time, or those in _Accepted_, where all necessary tasks are complete.)

 ???+ note inline end "RM Symbols ($\Sigma^{rm}$) Defined"
     These actions constitute the set of symbols for the